Be yourself; Everyone else is already taken. — Oscar Wilde.

 Starring: Mark Hamill (Luke Skywalker), Carrie Fisher (Leia Organa), Harrison Ford (Han Solo), Alec Guinness (Obi-Wan Kenobi), Peter Cushing (Grand Moff Tarkin), Anthony Daniels (C-3PO), Kenny Baker (R2-D2), Peter Mayhew), David Prowse (Darth Vader) and James Earl Jones (Darth Vader Voice).
 Directed by George Lucas.
 Produced by Gary Kurtz.
 Screenplay by George Lucas.
 Music by John Williams.

-The film opens with an epic opening scroll, set to an epic operatic theme that provides the expository backdrop needed to understand what’s going on onscreen.
-After years of civil war, the Rebel Alliance s successfully stolen the plans for the Empire’s ultimate battle station, the dreaded Death Star, which can destroy entire planets.
-The film truly starts with an Imperial Star Destroyer capturing the ship that houses Princess Leia (Carrie Fisher) and the Death Star plans.
+The film opens with an epic opening scroll, set to an epic operatic theme that provides the expository backdrop needed to understand what’s happening onscreen.
+After years of civil war, the Rebel Alliance successfully steals the plans for the Empire’s ultimate battle station, the dreaded Death Star, which can destroy entire planets.
+The film starts with an Imperial Star Destroyer capturing the ship that houses Princess Leia (Carrie Fisher) and the Death Star plans.
 Also on the ship are the droids C-3PO (Anthony Daniels) and R2-D2 (Kenny Baker).
-While hiding from the Imperial forces, R2-D2 is given the Death Star plans from Princess Leia and is instructed to give the plans to Obi-Wan Kenobi.
+While hiding from the Imperial forces, R2-D2 is given the Death Star plans from Princess Leia and is instructed to provide the plans to Obi-Wan Kenobi.
 Escaping on an escape pod, the two droids land on the desert planet of Tatooine, where they eventually meet Luke Skywalker (Mark Hamill).
 The three soon come into contact with an elderly man who goes by the name of Ben Kenobi (Alec Guinness).
-After hearing of the droids’ secret mission, Ben reveals himself to be the very Obi-Wan Kenobi that the droids had been searching for.
-Obi-Wan then reveals to Luke that he and Luke’s father and once been Jedi Knights, who used to serve as the guardians of the Grand Republic before the Empire came into power.
+After hearing of the droids’ secret mission, Ben reveals himself as the very Obi-Wan Kenobi that the droids had been searching for.
+Obi-Wan then reveals to Luke that he and Luke’s father were once Jedi Knights, who used to serve as the guardians of the Grand Republic before the Empire came into power.
 The message inside Artoo is revealed to be a message of Leia begging Obi-Wan to join her father on the planet of Alderaan and assist the Rebellion in their fight against the Empire.
 Initially Luke was reluctant to go with Ob-Wan to Alderaan since he had an uncle and aunt who needed his help on their farm.
 However, upon returning home, Luke discovers the charred remains of his aunt and uncle, who were killed by a squad of Imperial stormtroopers.
 Luke, Obi-Wan, and the droids quickly find a ship captain named Han Solo (Harrison Ford), who along with his first mate Chewbacca agrees to take the group to Alderaan, aboard the Millennium Falcon.
 Meanwhile, Princess Leia has been captured and is brought to Darth Vader for questioning.
-Annoyed at her lack of corporation, Vader sends Leia away to be taken to the Death Star.
-Where she is forced to witness the destruction of her home planet of Alderaan.
+Annoyed at her lack of cooperation, Vader sends Leia away to be taken to the Death Star.
+She is forced to witness the destruction of her home planet, Alderaan.
 Now our heroes aboard the Millennium Falcon must rescue Princess Leia and help take the Death Star’s secret plans to the hidden Rebel base.

 R, 98m, 1980